A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Numerical Results

 The boundary conditions are given by

 where $\xi$ is the random variable and $\xi \in [-0.5, 0.5]$.

-We take the same initial probability distributions as in Example 4 and compute the numerical results until the final times $T=1$ and 6 for the Cases I and II, respectively, on a uniform mesh with $N_x=200$, $N_\kappa=400$, and $N_\xi=100$.
+We take the same initial probability distributions as in Example 4 and compute the numerical results for the Cases I and II on a uniform mesh with $N_x=200$, $N_\kappa=400$, and $N_\xi=100$.
 The values of the probability distributions are updated based on the discrete energy

 and the obtained numerical results are presented in Figure \ref{fig16}.
-One can see that for the Burgers equation with stochastic initial conditions, the stable domains are the same as in Example 4.
+One can see that for the Burgers equation with stochastic initial conditions, the stable domains are similar to the ones reported in Example 4.